-If the company publishes a clear statement that it does not use agents, and the assessor cannot see any evidence to the contrary, this question should be marked N/A.
+If the company publishes a clear statement that it does not use agents, and the assessor cannot find any evidence to the contrary, this question should be marked N/A.

-There is clear evidence that the company's anti-bribery and corruption policy applies to all agents and intermediaries 2 acting for or on behalf of the company.
-All agents and intermediaries are subject to anti-bribery and corruption clauses in their contracts.
-The contract should include clear audit rights and termination rights to control and prevent breaches.
-There is evidence the company's anti-bribery and corruption policy applies to agents and intermediaries, and that it includes anti-bribery and corruption clauses in its contracts with such entities, with clear audit and termination rights.
-1 However, it is not clear that this applies to all agents and intermediaries without exception or the company states that such clauses apply in general to 'all third parties'.
-The company does not include anti-bribery and corruption clauses in its contracts with agents and intermediaries.
-Or, the company does not explicitly include audit and termination rights in its contracts.
+2 There is evidence that the company's anti-bribery and corruption policy applies to all agents and intermediaries acting for or on behalf of the company.
+All agents and intermediaries are subject to anti-bribery and corruption clauses in their contracts, which include clear audit rights and termination rights to detect, control and prevent breaches.
+1 There is evidence the company's anti-bribery and corruption policy applies to agents and intermediaries, and that it includes anti-bribery and corruption clauses in its contracts with such entities, with clear audit and termination rights.
+However, it is not clear that this applies to all agents and intermediaries without exception or the company states that such clauses apply in general to 'all third parties'.
+0 The company does not include anti-bribery and corruption clauses in its contracts with agents and intermediaries.
+Or, the company does not explicitly include audit and termination rights in its contracts with these entities.